 Since 2007, the IEA and Thailand have co-operated on a number of successful joint projects on diverse energy topics including energy security, emergency preparedness, power generation, biofuels and technology.
-In October 2013, the IEA and the Ministry of Energy jointly launched the first World Energy Outlook Special Report on Southeast Asia.
+In October 2013, the IEA and the Ministry of Energy jointly launched the World Energy Outlook Special Report on Southeast Asia.

 Since 2008, Thailand has also contributed to IEA activities, focusing on energy technologies.
 Under the auspices of the IEA International Low-Carbon Energy Technology Platform, Thailand and the IEA have organised several joint workshops focusing on biofuels and bioenergy.
-In addition, entities from Thailand have joined three IEA Technology Collaboration Programmes, focusing on renewables (Photovoltaic Power Systems), coal-fired power generation (the Clean Coal Centre), and transport (Advanced Motor Fuels).
+In addition, entities from Thailand have joined a number of IEA Technology Collaboration Programmes, focusing on renewables (Photovoltaic Power Systems), coal-fired power generation (the Clean Coal Centre) and transport (Advanced Motor Fuels).